 Social media is a decent spot for comedy.
 Facebook has a variety of groups and pages with tons and tons of jokes.
 You can find dark and dirty stuff or clean and cheery stuff, it’s entirely up to you.
 Likewise, Twitter has its fair share of jokers, although they are a bit harder to find since so many people try way too hard to go viral with every post.
-Still, most of the funny stuff I’ve ever found, I found on social media while scrolling through.
+Still, most of the funny stuff I’ve ever found was just scrolling down through a dad jokes Facebook group.
 Just ignore the political stuff and you should have a good time.

 If we missed any great joke apps, tell us about them in the comments.
 You can also click here to check out our latest Android app and game lists.